-If the Company achieves success leading to oil and gas production, the revenue it will derive through the sale of resources it may discover exposes the potential income of the Company to commodity price and exchange rate risks.
+If the Company achieves success leading to oil and gas production, or Umine reaches the stage of Uranium production, the revenue it will derive through the sale of resources it may discover exposes the potential income of the Company to commodity price and exchange rate risks.
 Commodity prices fluctuate and are affected by many factors beyond the control of the Company.
-Such factors include supply and demand fluctuations for oil and gas, technological advancements, forward selling activities and other macro-economic factors such as inflation expectations, interest rates and general global economic conditions.
+Such factors include supply and demand fluctuations for oil and gas and Uranium, technological advancements, forward selling activities and other macro-economic factors such as inflation expectations, interest rates and general global economic conditions.